The Architecture

 Can I take individual sessions rather than the full series?

 Yes.
-The on-demand version is the same curriculum as the live Architecture of Well-Being series delivered in fall 2025 — the same four sessions, the same depth, now available at your own pace.
+The on-demand version is the same curriculum as the live Architecture of Well-Being series.
+The same four sessions, the same depth, now available at your own pace.

 What is your refund policy?